ascheben/evotracer_machina/README.md

-# CRISPR Cas9 lineage tracing data analysis EvoTraceR/MACHINA and simulation framework for CRISPR Cas9 lineage tracing data
+# CRISPR Cas9 lineage tracing data analysis with EvoTraceR/MACHINA and simulation framework for CRISPR Cas9 lineage tracing data

 This repo accomplishes 2 main tasks:

 1. Capable of analyzing experimental data from a cancer Cas9 lineage tracing system with EvoTraceR to then infer and analyze tumor migration histories with MACHINA.

 2. Provides a thorough simulation framework that simulates CRISPR Cas9 lineage tracing barcode sequences as FASTQ files to evaluate the efficiency of the EvoTraceR pipeline in collapsing unique barcode inputs into amplicon sequence variants (ASVs) output.
 The repo also contains optional capabilities to compare EvoTraceR to other commonly used tools for calling mutations from a single CRISPR Cas9 target site, ampliCan and CRISPResso2.
 It is also possible to generate simulations based on specifying migration probabilities to evaluate the EvoTraceR and MACHINA migration history inference.

 ## Required software environments for Simulation, EvoTraceR, MACHINA, ampliCan, and CRISPResso2